 Large commercial vehicles like 18-wheelers can weigh as much as 80,000 pounds with a full cargo load.
 Many contain flammable materials, oversized items, and hazardous waste.
 Accidents involving 18-wheelers can be catastrophic and cause debilitating injuries and fatalities.

-firm-name] has the skills and resources to handle complicated cases.
+Gibson Hill Personal Injury has the skills and resources to handle complicated cases.
 You can count on us to protect your rights and aggressively pursue the money owed to you for your injuries.

 For a free consultation to learn more about your legal rights, call us at (713) 659-4000 to speak with a Texas 18-wheeler accident lawyer today.